Dhaka: Trade and migration

 Dhaka hosted factories of the English East India Company, the Dutch East India Company, and French East India Company.
 The property of the Ahsan Manzil was initially bought by the French for their factory and later sold to the Dhaka Nawab Family.
 The Portuguese were reportedly responsible for introducing cheese.
 Dhaka saw an influx of migrants during the Mughal Empire.
 An Armenian community from the Safavid Empire settled in Dhaka and was involved in the city's textile trade, paying a 3.5% tax.
 The Armenians were very active in the city's social life.
 They opened the Pogose School.
 Marwaris were the Hindu trading community.
 Dhaka also became home to Jews and Greeks.
 The city has a Greek memorial.
 Several families of Dhaka's elite spoke Urdu and included Urdu poets.
 Persians also settled in the city to serve as administrators and military commanders of the Mughal government in Bengal.
-The legacy of cosmopolitan trading communities lives on in the names of neighborhoods in Old Dhaka, including Farashganj (French Bazaar), Armanitola (Armenian Quarter) and Postogola (Portuguese Quarter).
+The legacy of cosmopolitan trading communities lives on in the names of neighbourhoods in Old Dhaka, including Farashganj (French Bazaar), Armanitola (Armenian Quarter) and Postogola (Portuguese Quarter).

 According to those who lived in the historic city, "Dhaka was a courtly, genteel town – the very last flowering, in their telling, of Mughal etiquette and sensibility.
 It is this history that is today still reflected in the faded grandeur of the old city, now crumbling due to decades of neglect.
 The narrow, winding, high-walled lanes and alleyways, the old high-ceilinged houses with verandas and balconies, the old neighbourhoods, the graveyards and gardens, the mosques, the grand old mansions – these are all still there if one goes looking".
 Railway stations, postal departments, civil service posts and river port stations were often staffed by Anglo-Indians.